agrawal-rohit/grimoire/CONTRIBUTING.md

 When you push a tag, the release workflow kicks in and:

-1. Syncs the version in `package.json`
-2. Installs dependencies and builds the package
+1. Installs dependencies and builds the package
-3. Publishes to npm with the appropriate tag (`latest`, `rc`, `beta`, or `alpha`)
+2. Publishes to npm with the appropriate tag (`latest`, `rc`, `beta`, or `alpha`)
-4. Generates a changelog from your conventional commits using [git-cliff](https://git-cliff.org/)
+3. Generates a changelog from your conventional commits using [git-cliff](https://git-cliff.org/)
-5. Creates a GitHub Release with the changelog attached
+4. Creates a GitHub Release with the changelog

-All of this happens automatically.
-You just push the tag.
+5. Generates the updated `CHANGELOG.md` and bumps the `package.json` version in the repository

 ### Testing Pre-releases